|

 The more you try to force the issue, the worse potty training can get.
 Turn things around by realizing that, in hindsight, this is a temporary scenario not worth stressing about.

-After a while, you might worry that something is wrong if your 3 ½ year old isn’t potty trained.
+It’s easy to worry that something is wrong when your 3 ½ year old isn’t potty trained.
 But let me leave you with a parting word: yet.
 She’s not potty trained… yet.
 But she will be, and hopefully, with the potty training tips you learned, the journey to get there will be a smooth one.

 Get more tips: